4. Logging in

 If you don’t cancel your job it will continue consuming your lab or your personal Slurm allocation balance.

-Reconnecting to an already running VScode Server
+Reconnecting to an already running VSCode Server

 If you have not shutdown the server in Step 6 above, you simply re-open the connection as you did in Step 5.
 Please remember, you Slurm job continues to charge your account as long as it consumes resources.